 Driving by the building a few more times after kid drop-off, Sharee kept getting a nagging feeling.
 "It was the only thing missing in Coeur d'Alene and Post Falls.
 I don't even know if Spokane has a dedicated pie shop!"
 Sharee asks, "What brings people together, around the table and talking more than pie?
 I am just saying, you rarely see people eating pie and crying at the same time."
 She's referring to bringing community together, putting aside differences and loving each other through a simple slice of pie.

 Birdie's Pie Shop is located at 1003 N Spokane St in Post Falls.
 They have already started catering for businesses and weddings too.
 You can order online or call 208-457-7004.
 The right side of their building is called "Paint & Pie".
-Sharee explains, "We aren't ready yet, but close.
-It will be a place to get together, do arts, play with power tools and have some pie!
-North Idaho is going to love it!"
+Sharee explains, "It's a place to get together, do arts, play with power tools and have some pie!"
 Above the Pie Shop is the highest-rated AirBnB in the region.
 "The Perch is always full and people love it."
 You can book the two-bed, one-bath upscale apartment here on Airbnb.

 Birdie's Pie Shop is open Tuesday-Saturday.
 Closed on Sunday and Monday.
 "On Fridays, we really wanted to encourage couples to date.
 Dating is such an important part of our marriage.
 So we'll be open until 8:30pm, at least, and will stay open longer if the community wants it."
 Sharee says.
-On Saturdays they will open early (7am) with some breakfast pies and will have their staples ready for anyone who wants pie and ice-cream as well.
+On Saturdays they have breakfast pies (quiche) and will have their staples ready for anyone who wants pie and ice-cream as well.
 Yes, please!